sara-nl/clouddocs/gpu-attach.markdown

 >**NOTE:**
 >
->Make sure the libraries and binaries paths are part of your environment (these are added as part of the installation), if they are not they can be added with:
+>Make sure the libraries and binaries paths are part of your environment (these should be added as part of the installation), if they are not they can be added with:
+>
 > - `export PATH=$PATH:/usr/local/cuda-8.0/bin`
 > - `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/cuda-8.0/lib64`

 * CUDA should be ready to use, as a test we will compile and run one of the sample utilities:

 ```bash
 cd NVIDIA_CUDA-8.0_Samples/1_Utilities/deviceQuery
 make